CouchPotato/Homey-App/README.md

 Allow adding movies to your watchlist via [Homey](https://www.athom.com/).
 You can talk to it, tell it to do stuff, it's like the future.

+Notice: I don't have a Homey anymore, so if someone wants to takeover this project, please let me know.

 ## Features

 - Add movies